-- \boxtimes Interview(s) with administrative staff. - \square Interview(s) with residents. - ☐ Review of written lease or residency agreement - ⊠ State license requirements: This setting submitted a compliant Assisted Living lease/contract as required under MN Statute 144G.50 144G.57.
+- ☑ Interview(s) with administrative staff. - \square Interview(s) with residents. - ☐ Review of written lease or residency agreement - ⊠ State license requirements: This setting submitted a compliant Assisted Living lease/contract as required under MN Statute 144G.50 144G.57.
 MN Statute 144G.11 states, "Assisted Living facilities are subject to and must comply with Chapter 504B."
 The lease/contract is required to be signed by the setting and the person receiving services or their representative.

-Setting provided their Assisted Living Residency Agreement, which was reviewed and is compliant with HCBS settings rule requirements.
+Setting provided a copy of their Assisted Living Residency Agreement, which was reviewed and is compliant with HCBS settings rule requirements.
 Residents are informed if there are any changes to the agreement after it has been signed.
 The procedure at the setting is that the person receives a copy of this residency agreement for review prior to the time they sign it.
 The residency agreement contains information on eviction processes and appeals including phone numbers and other contact information for them to use if needed.
-During interviews, residents confirmed that they received a copy of the agreement.
-One resident stated that she "got a lot of good information when she moved in."
-I asked for more information but due to her memory issues she was not able to elaborate on what she got.
+During Interviews with residents, when asked if they received a copy of the residency agreement, one resident said "Yep!
+Got it all in writing!"
+Another said, "We got it to review before moving."